spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 setBufs totalBufferSize  singlePeriodSize
 ~~~

-To send or recieve the values from the JACK Csound uses the buffer.
+To send or receive the values from the JACK Csound uses the buffer.
 We have to define the size of the whole buffer (the first argument)
 and the one period of the buffer (it should be integer multiplier of
 the blockSize).

-To set all these properties we need to use the Monoid instance for `Options`.
+To set all these properties we need to use the `Monoid` instance for `Options`.
 We need to append all the options:

 ~~~haskell